2019 Baseball Hall of Fame balloting: Today's Game Era Committee

 Baines was elected by the committee despite never receiving more than 6.1% of the vote in any BBWAA election.
-His selection was heavily criticized by sportswriters, who thought that his career did not meet Hall of Fame standards.
+His selection was heavily criticized by sportswriters due to his low wins above replacement numbers, poor performance in MVP voting, and lack of defensive playing time.
 John Tayler of Sports Illustrated called Baines "an indefensible and embarrassing choice" and wrote "there's no real argument for Baines as a Hall of Famer.
 If you can put one together, it's probably a bad one.
 You'd have an easier time making a case that he's one of the worst Hall of Famers ever."
 According to Yahoo Sports' Mike Oz, "There's no doubt that Baines getting into the Hall of Fame lowers the Cooperstown bar."
 Michael Rosenberg of Sports Illustrated said, "I feel a bit for Baines, who earned the ultimate compliment only to be told he didn't remotely deserve it.
 This is because he didn't remotely deserve it.
 Baines was a good player who does not belong in Hall of Fame conversations, let alone the Hall of Fame."
 Sports Illustrateds John Tayler and Tom Verducci noted that Baines' candidacy was helped by several committee members – Pat Gillick, Tony La Russa, and Jerry Reinsdorf – who were connected to his teams.